 Acts of state organs

-Acts of persons that have some government authority
+Acts of persons with some government authority

 Likewise, the acts of persons or entities exercising elements of governmental authority are attributable to the state.
-This rule would, for example, cover private corporations, which are authorised by the state to exercise certain public functions in prisons, checkpoints etc.

 In general, a violation is only attributable to the state if the organ or person, from the categories above, act in his or her formal public capacity.
 However, attribution can be made even if the person or organ exceeds its authority or does not follow instructions.